Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

+\begin{section}{Weak mean-field convergence} \begin{subsection}{Properties of the coefficients.} In the entirety of section \ref{chap2-2}, we shall assume that Assumptions \ref{hyp1} and \ref{hyp2} are satisfied.
 Assumption \ref{hyp2} guarantees that the coefficients of the SDE system expressed in Itô form \myref{ito} are locally Lipschitz-continuous, which classically provides the local existence and uniqueness of solutions.
 The sublinearity Assumption \ref{hyp1} immediately results in

 Of course, Assumptions \ref{hyp1} and \ref{hyp2} are satisfied in the classical "globally-Lipschitz" setup when